|

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-What Can You See with One Day?
+What Should You Focus on with One Day?

 Unfortunately, there are plenty of other things that we love – Ocean Beach and the Lands End Trail, Alcatraz, taking the ferry to Sausalito, and plenty more – that got relegated to the “with more time” section.